msbx5420-class/msbx5420-class.github.io/project.md

   scp -i MSBX5420-SPR21.pem your_file hadoop@ec2-34-216-218-24.us-west-2.compute.amazonaws.com:/mnt1/msbx5420_teams/team_directory
   ```

-* You can also use Putty or FileZilla to connect cluster, forward port and transfer files (with `MSBX5420-SPR21.ppk`)
+* You can also use Putty or FileZilla to connect cluster, forward port and transfer files (with `MSBX5420-SPR22.ppk`)

 > If the main cluster is crowded and hard to get access, you can use a smaller backup cluster below; but still, make sure your code has been tested locally with anaconda or docker first.

-* The backup cluster host address is *ec2-54-188-122-165.us-west-2.compute.amazonaws.com*

-* Commands to access cluster, upload files and connect JupyterHub
+* Commands to access cluster, upload files and connect JupyterHub (to be updated)

   ```
-  ssh -i MSBX5420-SPR21.pem hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com
+  ssh -i MSBX5420-SPR22.pem hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com
-  scp -i MSBX5420-SPR21.pem your_file hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com:/mnt1/msbx5420_teams/team_directory
+  scp -i MSBX5420-SPR22.pem your_file hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com:/mnt1/msbx5420_teams/team_directory
-  ssh -i MSBX5420-SPR21.pem -N -L localhost:8080:localhost:9443 hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com
+  ssh -i MSBX5420-SPR22.pem -N -L localhost:8080:localhost:9443 hadoop@ec2-54-188-122-165.us-west-2.compute.amazonaws.com
   ```

-* The backup cluster shares the same AWS S3 bucket with main cluster; the procedure of using HDFS is same with main cluster.
-If you read data from HDFS, you can upload data to cluster and put into HDFS in the same way; if you read data from S3, you don't need to do additional steps
+* All clusters share the same AWS S3 bucket; if you read data from S3, you don't need to do additional steps

 ### Use Jupyter Notebook on Cluster